parezj/BSL430.NET/README.md

 * **Validate** firmware file and get information like addresses, CRC, sizes..
 * *[MSP430 only]* **Get BSL password** used to correctly download fw by BSL430.NET

+BSL430.NET.FirmwareTools is *Cross-Platform* library created as a part of BSL430.NET and then, after growing a little bit, made standalone sub package.
+First motivation to create Firmware Tools was when I needed to unify parsing methods which precede Erase, Download and Upload blocks in BSL430.NET.
+Intel-HEX and TI-TXT was supported from the begining, SREC and ELF was added a while after.
+Today this library offers **basic firmare manipulation** with few, but powerful, static methods.

 <br>

 ## 8. GUI  & Console App